 Arsenic exists naturally in the environment, and many businesses will use it on items they produce. air fall is a common symptom of exposure to arsenic.

 Heavy metal Boric Acid

 We expose ourselves to boric acid from various sources in the environment.
 Boric acid is a natural compound from boron.
-Manufacturers use it in a variety of products, such as cosmetics, cleaning products, glass, fire-retardant fabrics and insecticides.
+Manufacturers use it in a variety of products, such as cosmetics, cleaning products, glass, fire-retardant fabrics, and insecticides.
 Boric acid is toxic.
 It usually enters the human body when breathed in or ingested.
 It causes problems during the first phase of hair growth – the anagen phase – and eventually leads to hair problems.
 People can suffer from boric acid poisoning through short, intense exposure or long-term, exposure to small amounts.

 Heavy metal Thallium

 Various sources pump thallium into the environment and expose humans to this toxic trace metal.
 Burning coal and melting metal are the two primary activities that expose thallium into the environment.
-Tobacco absorbs thallium from the environment while growing in the fields, so be careful when you light a cigarette.
+The tobacco absorbs thallium from the environment while growing in the fields, so be careful when you light a cigarette.
 Ultimately, thallium enters the human food chain.
 Like tobacco, other plants absorb it from the air, fish ingest it from water, and it ends up on our plates.
 The Agency for Toxic Substances & Disease Registry reports that thallium is harmful to humans.
 It also states that those exposed to thallium in high amounts, over just a short period, can experience temporary hair loss.